How To Secure IaaS/PaaS Environments Effectively With Cloud Workload Protection

 - Scan production workloads in real-time for vulnerabilities and kill instances deemed risky.
 Replace with new workloads based on the patched image.

 - Segment network traffic using Virtual Private Clouds and host firewalls.
 Monitor traffic for malicious activity.
+Here’s a white paper on how to segment networks and avoid IT complexity.

 - Encrypt data-at-rest and data-in-motion and monitor for correct crypto configurations.

 - Monitor logs, processes running, and other workload settings 24/7 for indicators of compromise (IoCs) and take immediate action when incidents happen.
+Learn more about Masergy’s managed detection and response security services.